 Online Store Links for Memory:

-Vista/Windows 7 can be sluggish even on dual cpu systems running 1Gb.
+Vista/Windows 7/8 can be sluggish even on older dual cpu systems running 1-2GB.
 If this is doubled or tripled the performance increase is dramatically improved.
-Windows 7 has been changed to be run better than Vista and 7 (RIP) so get off that, depending on the version of 7 512MB-1GB would run at a usable rate, but just switch or install a different OS.
+Windows 8 and 10 especially has been changed to be run a million times better than Vista and 7 (RIP) so get off that, depending on the version you might still be using WHY!
+512MB-1GB could run at a usable rate, but just switch or install a different OS.

-32-bit versions of Windows will see (and utilize) only 3GB or 3.5GB.
-To utilize more memory you will need to install a 64-bit version of your OS.
+32-bit versions of Windows will see (and use) only 3.5GB.
+To use more memory you will need a 64-bit OS version.

 Below is guidance about the different memory types available, to ensure compatibility please check your motherboard manual or related website for advice.